Ebiroll/qemu_esp32/README.md

        mbedTLS  --->
           [ ] Enable hardware SHA acceleration

-So now the toflash.c program did overwrite the checksum with 00000 this must not happen anymore as the bootloader relies on proper hash of the image
+Previously the toflash.c program overwrote the checksum with 00000 this must not happen anymore as the bootloader relies on proper hash of the image

     if (patch_hash==1) {
       for (j=0;j<33;j++)
         {
                 tmp_data[file_size-j]=0;
         }
     }

 ```